Quantum Simulation via Stochastic Combination of Unitaries: Abstract

 \section{Abstract}

 Quantum simulation algorithms often require numerous ancilla qubits and deep circuits, prohibitive for near-term hardware.
 We introduce a framework for simulating quantum channels using ensembles of low-depth circuits in place of many-qubit dilations.
 This naturally enables simulations of open systems, which we demonstrate by preparing damped many-qubit GHZ states on ibm\_hanoi.
-The technique further inspires two Hamiltonian simulation algorithms with asymptotic independence of the spectral precision, reducing resource requirements by several orders of magnitude for a benchmark system.
+The technique further inspires two Hamiltonian simulation algorithms with gate counts that are asymptotically independent of the spectral precision target, reducing resource requirements by several orders of magnitude for a benchmark system.